EricGlover/chess_engine/README.md

 The AI uses an unoptimized depth first search (minimax) over all possible legal moves to evaluate all board states 3 moves ahead (3 ply).
 Ohh and unfortunately I haven't fully implemented algebraic move notation parsing so you'd have to look at the code to see how to write moves that it can correctly parse.
+I do have a FEN reader that works that you can probably use btw, that thing is actually pretty handy.

 ### Plans
 - Game needs to handle checkmate
 - Implement draws
 - Implement Alpha - Beta Searching
+- Fully Implement algebraic notation parsing
 - Print pgn files of the engine playing itself for the lolz